jcc117/OcarinaProgrammingLanguage/README.md

 	*Heavy use of keywords to promote readability* *Strictly Typed*
 	*Public and Private Classes and Subroutines*
-	*Variable Names, Class Names, and MethodNames which can include "?"*
+	*Variable Names, Class Names, and Subroutine Names which can include "?"*
+	*Functions not strictly tied to classes*
+	*Nested inner classes to any level desired*
+	*Packages (called Sages in this language)*

 # Progress report
 	Parser and Lexer Development